ericps1/crts/README.md

 A user can create as many custom cognitive engines he wants by adding files that follow the structure of the examples provided.
 The name of the class used in the file must match the file's name.
 Once the cognitive engine is defined, run:
-./config\_CEs in the crts directory.
+./config\_CEs from the crts directory.
 This will actually modify some of the code in CRTS to allow the cognitive engine to be used.
 Now you can modify or create a scenario configuration file to have a node that uses the new cognitive engine.
 Variables can be added to the custom member struct which can be accessed in the